giladturok/giladturok.github.io/_news/announcement_02.md

 related_posts: false
 ---

-:partying_face: Our paper is accepted to AIStats
+🥳 Our paper is accepted to AIStats